 Cash used in investing activities consists of capital expenditures for property and equipment, capitalized engineering costs and the cash portion of the cost of any business we might acquire.
-A description of capitalized engineering costs can be found in footnote 3 Summary of Significant Accounting Policies in our Consolidated Financial Statements for the year ended December 31, 2011.
+A description of capitalized engineering costs can be found in footnote 3 Summary of Significant Accounting Policies in Consolidated Financial Statements for the year ended December 31, 2011.

-For the nine months ended September 30, 2012, cash used in investing activities was \$12.4 million.
-This was comprised of \$11.6 million paid for the acquisition of substantially all of the assets of Nassau Tool Works, Inc on June 20, 2012.
-The remaining \$800 thousand was comprised of \$500 thousand for the purchase of property and equipment, \$100 thousand for deposits on new property and equipment not yet delivered to our facilities, and \$200 for capitalized engineering costs.
+For the six months ended June 30, 2012, cash used in investing activities was \$11.9 million.
+The most significant component of the cash used for investing was the \$11.4 million paid for the NTW Acquisition.
+For a further discussion of the acquisition of the operations currently comprising Air-NTW, see footnote 2 Acquisition in Consolidated Financial Statements for the six months ended June 30, 2012.
+The remaining \$500 thousand used in financing activities was comprised of \$200 thousand for the purchase of property and equipment, \$100 thousand for deposits on new property and equipment not yet delivered to our facilities, and \$200 for capitalized engineering costs.

-For the year ended December 31, 2011 cash used in investing activities was \$ 1.3 million.
-This was comprised of \$778 thousand for the purchase of property and equipment and \$510 for capitalized engineering costs.
+For the year ended December 31, 2011 cash used in investing activities was \$1.3 million.
+This was comprised of \$778 thousand for the purchase of property and equipment and \$510 thousand for capitalized engineering costs.